 Can I Give My Dog Emetrol?
 Answer: Yes

-It’s very important to keep a close eye on your dog to ensure that they don’t develop adverse side effects.
-However, Emetrol is usually a safe choice and is used by many dog owners.
+It’s very important to keep a close eye on your four-legged friend afterwards, to ensure that they don’t develop adverse side effects.

-If your dog cannot keep anything down and is also showing signs of dehydration, phone a vet immediately.
-In such a case, Emetrol may be ineffective and a more targeted treatment plan may be needed.
+If your dog cannot keep food down, and is also showing telltale signs of dehydration, phone a veterinarian immediately.
+Emetrol may be ineffective and a more targeted treatment plan may be needed.
 It’s possible your best buddy could require a drip, for awhile, to get desperately needed fluids into their body.

 If they continue to improve, increase the food portions for a couple of days before returning things to normal.
-But if your beloved dog gets sick once they’ve eaten, hold off on food for at least twelve hours.
+But if your beloved dog gets sick again, hold off on food for at least twelve hours.
 Do not administer Emetrol again.
 Instead, ensure there’s plenty of fresh water available.
-Thereafter you can try again with a small amount of food.
+Thereafter, once again try a small amount of food.

 Conclusion on Emetrol